COSC3020/detecting-isomorphism-qdog307/README.md

 ## Sources

 For the sources I used the graph lecture slides to help with runtime anaylsis.
 I looked up Graph Isomorphsim on geeksforgeeks. https://www.geeksforgeeks.org/tree-isomorphism-problem/.
 I took what I learned from the assigmnet of Isomorphism Nodes Connectivity and applied to this code.
 I ran into issues with my intial code and asked chatGPT for some tips.
 Pointed in the direction of a brute force like algorithm but did not take any code.
-ChatGPt also helpled generate my test code.
+I scrapped the whole initial setup and started over again.
+I stuck with the idea of brute force but I tried to simpifly the test code.
+I looked at Hrics12-1 and Will-Greiner to see that it was easier to just test my own graphs than generating them so that I for sure knew what the resulst were.
+The graphs are my own though just the idea.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.